Manage team resources in Postman

 To approve a request to create a workspace, select the Pending requests tab.
 This is where you can approve requests to change the visibility of a workspace, for example, when a user wants to make an existing workspace public.

-Requests to create a public workspace or a Partner Workspace are approved by Partner Managers and Community Managers, respectively.
+Requests to create a public workspace are approved by Community Managers.
+Requests to create a Partner Workspace are approved by Partner Managers.
 If no Partner Manager role is assigned, the Team Admin is auto-assigned the Partner Manager role when they create their first Partner Workspace.

 Community Managers can also approve requests to change a workspace's visibility to public from its workspace settings.
 Learn more about converting a workspace to a public workspace.